 NEW!
 Virtual Tours from the New Mexico Museum of Art

-The New Mexico Museum of Art is proud to offer virtual tours of our current exhibitions while our galleries are temporarily closed due to the COVID-19 pandemic.
+The New Mexico Museum of Art is proud to offer virtual tours of our current and past exhibitions.
+Virtual tours may be of special interest for our visitors who are not able to join us in our galleries during the COVID-19 pandemic.
 Click and drag within the tour to look around, or point and click to move to another part of the gallery.
 Small dots throughout the tour will reveal information about the art work, the architectural history of our museum, interviews with artists, educational programs, and links to our Searchable Art Museum.
-We hope that you enjoy exploring the galleries and we look forward to welcoming you in person in the future!
+We hope that you enjoy exploring the galleries from home and we look forward to welcoming you in person in the future!

 Check back here in the coming weeks for additional tours!